 This heart-breaking love story will be performed alongside Fertility Fest from 27 April – 18 May at the Barbican and will then transfer to the other side of the world to perform at the Sydney Theatre Company in Australia. barbican.org.uk/whats-on/2019/event/avalanche-a-love-story

-Fertility Fest is a charitable organisation financially supported by Arts Council England, the Wellcome Trust and a consortium of forward thinking fertility clinics and organisations including Agora, Create, CRGH, Fertility Plus, Gennet City Fertility, IVF Matters, Lister and London Women’s Clinic.
+Fertility Fest is a charitable organisation financially supported by Arts Council England, the Wellcome Trust and a consortium of forward thinking fertility clinics and organisations including Agora, Create, CRGH, Fertility Plus, Gennet City Fertility, IVF Matters, Lister Fertility Clinic and London Women’s Clinic.

 Jessica and Gabby said: ‘We’ve been overwhelmed with the level of interest and support the festival has received since its inception and best of all it seems to be starting to have a tangible impact on public understanding of what it’s like to struggle to conceive and patient care within the industry.

-Our supporting clinics tell us that because of their involvement with the festival they have now embedded emotional support calls during the IVF ‘two week wait’ process; have improved facilities and support for men; and are improving their follow up support after successful and unsuccessful treatment.
+Our supporting clinics tell us that because of their involvement with the festival they have now embedded emotional support calls during the IVF ‘two week wait’ process; have improved facilities and support for men, and are improving they’re follow up support after successful and unsuccessful treatment.
 We want to see clinics across the country implementing this sort of patient care.
 It’s what drives us as we prepare for our biggest festival yet as we can see the impact it is having on patients, professionals and the general public.
 Please put the dates in your diary and join us at the Barbican or at other events across the UK.
 Full programme details will be announced in January!